edgarmueller/egometer-frontend/README.md

 - `month`: the visualization component for the monthly dashboard; typically used for displaying the data in an aggregated view
 - `cell`: the visualization component that is used per cell within the calendar view of a month
 - `isApplicable`: determines whether the widget can display a given schema (currently unused)
-- `h`: configures the height of the widget on the daily dashboard
 - `name`: the name of the widget
 - `label`: the label that is used to display the widget within the `AddMeterDialog`
 - `icon`: a React element that displays an icon for the widget within the `AddMeterDialog`
 - `category`: the category this widget belongs to, e.g. 'health' or 'work'.
-This is used within the `AddMeterDialog` to categorize meters
+Used while adding a meter to categorize meters

 All available meters for the entire app are configured within `widgets/index.js`.